HERPES

 These symptoms are :

-If left untreated, genital herpes can lead to very uncomfortable complications, with recurrences occurring more or less frequently, especially with fatigue or stress.
+If left untreated, herpes symptoms can lead to very uncomfortable complications, with more or less frequent recurrences, especially with fatigue or stress.

-If the immune system of the person with herpes is weakened (by another disease, for example), the symptoms may be more severe and last longer.
+If the carrier's immune system is weakened (by another disease, for example), symptoms may be more severe and last longer.

 Even if the lesions are not dangerous, herpes can have profound consequences on the intimate and sexual life of the carrier: stress, shame, embarrassment, etc., which can create tensions in relationships and disrupt daily life.